Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The Division of Pediatric Endocrinology, Diabetes and Metabolism at Children’s Hospital of Pittsburgh of UPMC is world renowned for its 4 decades of Pediatric Endocrine research, particularly in the area of diabetes and carbohydrate-related metabolic disorders.
+The Division of Pediatric Endocrinology, Diabetes and Metabolism at UPMC Children’s Hospital of Pittsburgh is world renowned for its 4 decades of Pediatric Endocrine research, particularly in the area of diabetes and carbohydrate-related metabolic disorders.

 Research into the etiology and epidemiology of type 1 diabetes evaluates the immunologic, genetic and environmental determinants in a search for triggers that precipitate clinical diabetes.
 Prevention of clinical diabetes as well as the physical and psychosocial complications of diabetes and preservation of insulin secretory capacity are the ultimate goals of the research of both local populations and national and international collaborations.
 Our researchers were amongst the first to recognize the coexistence of features of type 1 and type 2 diabetes and coined the term “double diabetes” Both epidemiologic and intervention strategies are ongoing.
 In one of the major international intervention study, Children’s serves as the coordinating center for the United States.
 In that study, researchers are comparing use of hydrolyzed formulas in genetically susceptible infants.
 If the intervention is effective in delaying autoimmunity or its progression to diabetes, this first-ever primary prevention study of type 1 diabetes will have a far-reaching impact for individuals and the global society.

 Type 2 diabetes, a disease once considered almost exclusive to adults, is increasing at an alarming rate among children.
 Research into the areas of hormones related to childhood obesity, insulin sensitivity/resistance, prediabetes and cardiovascular disease in youth has led to an increased awareness of this epidemic and racial differences in its pathogenesis.
-This resulted in the validated patient care approaches at the Weight Management and Wellness Center, where the nationally recognized faculty is involved with trials aimed at type 2 diabetes intervention.
+This resulted in validated patient care approaches leading to new trials aimed at type 2 diabetes intervention by our nationally recognized faculty.

 Beyond the scope of clinical diabetes, research is progressing in the study of growth hormone and its receptors in rodent models using a conditional knockout genetic approach.
 A number of clinical growth hormone studies supported by pharmaceutical research, include the GeNeSIS study with a primary goal of evaluating the long-term safety and efficacy of growth hormone use for children with endocrine or growth disorders with 5 substudies: DNA Analysis, Growth Prediction, SHOX Deficiency, Neoplasia and Idiopathic Short Stature.
 The idiopathic short stature study assesses the effect of different growth hormone doses in short children without growth hormone deficiency.
 The need to identify and characterize the clinical, endocrine and other features within this area take into consideration not only the physical patient care, but the psychosocial factors, stressing the important of this research, as endocrine disorders affect quality of life throughout the transition from childhood into adolescence.